ARIA-VALUSPA/ARIA-System/ASR/run/readme.md

     used to select the ASR mode.
 It may be "inc" for incremental ASR.
 Here, The decoded output starts directly when speech starts and changes over time as more speech is received.
-When the utterance ends (i.e. end-point is detected), the decoded output is refined once more to the final decoded utterance and outout to a separate line, then the server waits for the next utterance.
+When the utterance ends (i.e. end-point is detected), the decoded output is refined once more to the final decoded utterance and output to a separate line, then the server waits for the next utterance.
 Initial tests show that performing the end-point detection as a part of this binary by using "--epoint true" is better in this case.
 The other mode is "utt".
 Here, either 1- or n-best sentences are output